travis-ci/docs-travis-ci-com/user/docker.md

 Then you can add `- docker` commands to your build as shown in the following examples.

-> Travis CI automatically routes builds to run on our Trusty sudo-enabled infrastructure when `services: docker` is configured.
 > We do not currently support use of Docker on OS X.

 > For information on how to use Docker on Travis CI Enterprise check out [Enabling Docker Builds](/user/enterprise/build-images/#enabling-docker-builds).